 Maintaining Proper Immigration Status

-If you arrive in the United States on an F-1 Entry Visa, you will have your Form I-20 along with a Form I-94 returned to you by the immigration officer at the port of entry.
-Students entering on J-1 entry visas will receive page 3 of Form DS-2019 and a Form I-94 from the immigration officer.
+If you arrive in the United States on an F-1 Entry Visa, you will have your Form I-20 returned to you by the immigration officer at the port of entry.
+Students entering on J-1 entry visas will have your Form DS-2019 returned to you by the immigration officer.
 These forms indicate the type of status, length of authorized stay, and name of the authorized institution or school, which the student will attend.
 Students are required to maintain lawful immigration status at all times.
 It is the student's responsibility to keep track of immigration matters.
 In order to maintain proper Immigration status, F-1 or J-1, students must:

 - Register for a full-time course load (12 credits) every semester.
 Failure to register for a full-time complement of courses is an automatic breach of lawful status.